charizone/website/docs/privacy-v1.md

 ## How we store your personal information

 Your information is securely stored.
-Charizone’s servers are based within the UK and in the EU.

 We keep your contact details for up to two years after your last contact with us.
 We will then dispose your information by deleting the details from our servers and any third party services.
 We may need to keep some information for auditing purposes.